florianpfleiderer/PySparkConsole/readme.md

    - Ensure Java 8 or higher is installed
    - Set JAVA_HOME environment variable correctly

-2. If you see PySpark initialization warnings:
+2. If you see PySpark initialisation warnings:
    - These are normal and won't affect functionality
    - You can set SPARK_LOCAL_IP if needed